jsh-ox/phishing-detection-hybrid/README.md

 ```

 Every pipeline emits a JSON readiness report (in `reports/readiness/`) recording
-all transformations, exclusions, and final distributions — the reproducibility
+all transformations, exclusions, and final distributions.
-record for the dissertation (goal G10).

 ---